 - In the book, you actually think that Margo might be dead.
-The film doesn’t have this fear running through it, which loses some of its impact.
+The film doesn’t have this sense of fear running through it, which loses some of its impact.

 - In the book, prom happens much earlier on.
 Q doesn’t go and instead spends the night looking for more clues.
 In the film, the group are rushing back to make in it time for prom, which Q manages to get to in time.

 - In the book, the group ditch graduation to go on the road trip, setting off on the road in their robes without any underwear underneath.

 - Angela doesn’t go on the road trip in the book and, therefore, Radar does not lose his virginity.
 In the book, Angela is angry at Radar for going since they had “big plans” for that night.

 - And finally, the ending is very different.
 In the book, the group find Margo in a barn writing in a journal.
 Margo’s a lot angrier at the group for having tried to find her, but they all stay the night with Q falling asleep with Margo and the others staying in a motel.
 In the film, the group leave Q so that they can make it back to prom, and Q finds Margo in a nearby town as he’s buying his bus ticket home.
 She’s less angry but they still go their separate ways nonetheless.

 Paper Towns makes both a lovely quick read and a light-hearted afternoon watch.
 You won’t be left in awe by either, but you won’t necessarily be disappointed, either.